What is the best machine learning algorithm? I get this question a lot. Maybe even daily.

 There are enumerable ways to design software and to present features in an interface.
 We use guides to help us make these decisions (style guides, design guides, design patterns, language features, etc.), but there is no one true way to get the job done.
 It is a decision problem of selecting a suitable balance of trade-offs.

-The idea of a best solution is fallacy, but I’m you knew that already.
+The idea of a best solution is a fallacy, but I’m sure you knew that already.